Y-username/milestone-project-1/README.md

 # Han.YJ | Space
 First milestone project: Han.YJ | Space.<br><br>
-This is a blog website with a related landing page to fit for both private and public usage, .<br>
+This is a blog website with a related landing page to fit for both private and public usage.<br>
 The project is mainly consist of two parts:
 1. landing page with a brief self-introduction and contact form
 2. blog navigation page and the blog pages